EPFL-LAP/fpga21-scaled-tech/README.md

 The corresponding commands are specified in [setenv.py](https://github.com/EPFL-LAP/fpga21-scaled-tech/edit/master/setenv.py).
 The same file contains two variables specifying the number of parallel threads to be used for SPICE simulations, and for the remaining experiments (mainly VPR).

-For running the Python scripts, Python 2.7 is required.
+For running the Python scripts, Python 2.7 is required, along with the networkx package.
+Matplotlib is used for graph plotting.

+### Additional

+Because the routing-resource graphs can consume a lot of space, the scripts compress them using lz4 by default.

 ## Code Organization and Result Reproduction